vtexdocs/dev-portal-content/docs/guides/Getting Started/getting-started/getting-started-authentication.md

 - [Single Sign On integration](#single-sign-on-integration)
 - [Shopper authentication for B2B stores](#shopper-authentication-for-b2b-stores)

-[block:callout]
-{
-  "type": "info",
-  "body": "See this related content:\n- Authorization: [Users](https://help.vtex.com/en/subcategory/users--63DHe3VQEEE6Uuua8gIs2M), [Roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) and [License Manager Resources](https://help.vtex.com/en/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3)\n- Accounting: [Audit](https://help.vtex.com/en/tutorial/searching-for-events-on-audit--5RXf9WJ5YLFBcS8q8KcxTA)"
+>ℹ️ See this related content:\n- Authorization: [Users](https://help.vtex.com/en/subcategory/users--63DHe3VQEEE6Uuua8gIs2M), [Roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) and [License Manager Resources](https://help.vtex.com/en/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3)\n- Accounting: [Audit](https://help.vtex.com/en/tutorial/searching-for-events-on-audit--5RXf9WJ5YLFBcS8q8KcxTA)
-}
-[/block]

 ## Machine authentication

 There are different contexts in which machine authentication is required in the regular functioning of a VTEX store.
 Because of that, there are different ways this is done.
 Below are some example use cases and details about machine authentication methods.